srubarmartin/srubarmartin.github.io/_posts/2026-4-30-the-fiddly-magic-of-the-moka-pot.md

 When we got back from Spain, I deliberated for a few weeks before finally buying my own.
 I bought a classic aluminium pot, sized for "three portions."

 In Northern Europe or the Anglosphere, we hear "three portions" and picture three mugs sitting on a breakfast table.
-But the moka pot was invented in 1933 in Italy, and it operates on 1933 Italian math.
+But the moka pot was invented in 1933 in Italy, and it operates on 1933 Italian coffee math.
 A "3-portion" moka pot produces about 100ml of coffee, just enough to fill a small mug.
 It made sense only when I remembered that tiny plastic cup in the Naples supermarket.
 The moka isn't designed to give you volume; it's designed to give you density.

 ## Frozen in 1933